You are here

 The Street, led by acclaimed stage director Caroline Stacey, employs some of the finest creative talent in the region as well as Canberra’s creative diaspora and beyond.

 The Hive is The Street Theatre’s script/performance development program.
 In the search for contemporary regional and Australian writers, The Street has developed a place for the gathering of theatrical ideas and minds to challenge their skillset and provide fertile ground for Canberra to develop a distinctive and strong voice.
 The program aims to support live performance writing in the ACT through providing access to a leading professional dramaturg and a range of theatre resources.
 The program is driven by a commitment to actively nurturing ACT writers and their work.
 Further, to develop quality new work to be produced by The Street Theatre and other organisations throughout the ACT and Australia.
 Using one of Australia’s leading dramaturgs to facilitate it, The Hive has developed over the years, changing to the needs of the participants as well as those of the company.
 The program is for those interested in/or currently pursuing a professional career in performance & writing at various stages of their career.

-4. A contact number for Gin to reach you to discuss your wants.
+- A contact number for us to reach you to discuss your requirements.

 Lend An Ear: Living Arts Canberra